bond_coeff N args

 5 80.0 1.2

-Here is an alphabetic list of bond styles defined in LAMMPS.
-Click on the style to display the formula it computes and coefficients specified by the associated bond_coeff command.
+On either of those pages, click on the style to display the formula it computes and its coefficients as specified by the associated bond_coeff command.